HossamAbubakr/Weathy/README.md

 ## Summary

-Weathy is a weather journal app built using NodeJS and Javascript that I built to practice front end programming.
+Weathy is a weather journal app built using NodeJS and Javascript that I built to practice front end programming as part of my udacity nanodegree.

 It uses Openweather.org as the weather endpoint, and has a sleek and modern design.